yingw787/personal-apps/pkg/src/apps/com-yingw787-blog/app/posts/2018/04/08/how_to_win_friends_and_influence_people.md

 authors: ["yingwang"]
 categories:
   - Books
-title: "Book Review: \"How to Win Friends and Influence People: The Only Book You Need to Lead You to Success\", by Dale Carnegie"
+title: 'Book Review: "How to Win Friends and Influence People: The Only Book You Need to Lead You to Success", by Dale Carnegie'
 date: "2018-04-08T17:35:59-04:00"
 draft: false
 ---